Table of Contents

 So, why has this dessert captured the hearts of so many?
 Here are a few reasons:

-• Versatility: Serve it plain, add a glaze, or even pair it with a dollop of whipped cream.
-It’s perfect for tea time, dessert, or even breakfast. 🫖
+Versatility: Serve it undeniable, add a glaze, or maybe pair it with a dollop of whipped cream.
+It’s best for tea time, dessert, or even breakfast. 🫖

-• Simple Ingredients: With just a handful of pantry staples, you can whip up this cake in no time.
+- Simple Ingredients: With only a handful of pantry staples, you can whip up this cake quickly.

 Ingredients You’ll Need 📝

-Before we dive into the recipe, let’s gather everything you’ll need.
-Don’t worry—these ingredients are super easy to find!
+Before we dive into the recipe, let’s accumulate everything you’ll want.
+Don’t fear! those ingredients are superb easy to discover!

 Step-by-Step Recipe for Cake au Citron 🥣